Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 over the outcome of the design process since very little is canned or mandated.
 They are also simpler to code.
-Once you get familiar with the drawing options offered by wxDC, creating a new Mode of Operation becomes fairly straightforward.
+Once you get familiar with the drawing options offered by wxDC, creating a new Mode of Operation is fairly straightforward.
 Also, in terms of visual layout they offer the entire screen for the app's display since there are no menus or other visual elements to take away screen space.
 The SModeSrcEdr mode demonstrates this in its ability to view large segments of code